AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/code-playground.md

   }
 });
 ```

+>[!NOTE]
+>
+>The **serviceURL** is set to use a proxy Adobe IO Runtime function to avoid CORS issues.
+This is not required for your own projects, but is required for the CodePen app to work with your trial environment.
+The proxy function is configured to use the **publishHost** value that was provided in the query parameter.

 Finally, the function `fetchJsonFromGraphQL()` is used to perform the fetch request using the AEM Headless Client.
 It is called each time the code is changed, or can be triggered by clicking the **Refetch** link.
 The actual `aemHeadlessClient.runPersistedQuery(..)` call occurs on line 34.
 A bit later we'll make a change to the way this JSON data is rendered, but for now we'll just print it to the `#output` div using the `resultToPreTag(queryResult)` function.